sinanozdemir/python/README.md

 # python
-This is python code snippets repo
+This is a python code snippets repo for fun